janneskruse/big-data-praktikum/README.md

 LD_LIBRARY_PATH=~/.conda/envs/rhoneCube/lib:$LD_LIBRARY_PATH
 ```

-Be aware, that the password for AWS and the cloud you will have to provide yourself.
+Be aware, that the keys and ids for AWS and the cloud you will have to provide yourself as well as the email address for slurm.
 The LD_LIBRARY_PATH (on linux like systems) needs to be set  for the libfftw3f.so.3 library to be loaded, which we installed with conda.
 This is needed for the wavelet transformation implemented.
 You can get the path by running the following in your activated conda environment:
 ```bash